narutojxl/hdl_localization_noted/README.md

+# Note:
+develop branch is my noted and modified(use hdl_global_localization to init hdl_localization)

 # hdl_localization
 ***hdl_localization*** is a ROS package for real-time 3D localization using a 3D LIDAR, such as velodyne HDL32e and VLP16.
 This package performs Unscented Kalman Filter-based pose estimation.
 It first estimates the sensor pose from IMU data implemented on the LIDAR, and then performs multi-threaded NDT scan matching between a globalmap point cloud and input point clouds to correct the estimated pose.
 IMU-based pose prediction is optional.
 If you disable it, the system uses the constant velocity model without IMU information.